-To retain and consolidate manufacturing businesses within the local area, a reduction of congestion and investment in public transport will be an essential part of our recommendations.
+To retain and consolidate manufacturing businesses within the local area, particularly in the context of exiting the EU, a reduction of congestion and investment in public transport will be an essential part of this reports recommendations

 Maintaining St Neots' competitive advantage will only be achieved through the retention and consolidation of the manufacturing industry, particularly in relation to the towns' location and transport links.
 It is therefore also essential that the improved communication with Cambridge afforded by future A428 improvements, and ultimately implementation of the Cambs-Oxford corridor, is planned for and taken advantage of.